cheeeeeeeeeen/RoR2-ClassicItems/ModMeta/README.md

 An extension mod for **ThinkInvis.ClassicItems**!

-The goal is the same: Add items from Risk of Rain 1 that did not make it to Risk of Rain 2.
+This mod also adds items from Risk of Rain 1 that did not make it to Risk of Rain 2.

+Not only that, but this mod will also add classic items from different games.

 ## Installation